Making It Work

 Very few seminaries can offer the quality, variety and affordability of on-campus housing options that MTSO students enjoy.
 Options include efficiency and one-bedroom apartments for singles as well as one- and two-bedroom townhomes for families.
 We also have students who live elsewhere in Ohio - and surrounding states such as Michigan, Indiana and Pennsylvania - who enjoy the hospitality of MTSO's residence hall one to three nights per week.
 Housing details are here.

-The Café at Dunn Dining Hall offers healthful lunch and dinner options for both on-campus residents and commuters.
+Dunn Dining Hall offers healthful, delicious lunch options - featuring food grown at our own Seminary Hill Farm - for both on-campus residents and commuters.

 What if I'm not United Methodist?

-You’ll find students from more than 20 denominations on our campus, drawn by a strong ecumenical spirit.
+You'll find students and faculty representing 19 denominations and faith traditions, drawn by a strong ecumenical spirit.
 They know MTSO has the people, connections and resources to prepare them for leadership and ordination in their own churches.
+Among those represented are:

 What if I am United Methodist, but not from Ohio?

-You’ll find the best of the United Methodist connectional system at MTSO.
-Students representing 22 annual conferences – from New York to California/Nevada – study together on our campus.
+You'll find the best of the United Methodist connectional system at MTSO.
+Students representing 14 annual conferences study together on our campus.

 How does somebody my age fit in?